* Copper sinks to two-month low as inventories rise

 * U.S. tech shares rebound from recent selling

-* Dollar gains for second day on U.S. tax reform hopes (Updates with open of U.S. markets; changes dateline from London)
+* Dollar gains for second day on U.S. tax reform hopes (Updates with afternoon trading)

 By Lewis Krauskopf

-NEW YORK, Dec 5 (Reuters) - Copper prices fell steeply to their lowest point in two months on Tuesday, while U.S. technology stocks rebounded following a rotation away from the high-flying group that stemmed from improving prospects for a tax-cut plan.
+NEW YORK, Dec 5 (Reuters) - Copper prices fell steeply to their lowest point in two months on Tuesday, while technology stocks rebounded following a rotation away from the high-flying group as investors assessed a U.S. tax-cut proposal.

-Copper lost 3.90 percent to $6,560.00 a tonne as inventories rose, on pace for its biggest single-session decline in more than two years.
-Other metals, such as nickel and zinc, also fell.
+Copper lost 4.35 percent to $6,529.00 a tonne as inventories rose, its biggest single-session decline in more than two years.
+Other metals, such as nickel and zinc , also fell.

 Copper prices were also pressured by recent strength in the dollar, with many commodities denominated in the U.S. currency.

-Copper is a signal of global demand, and Tuesday’s decline comes at a time when other data points to economic strength, said William Delwiche, investment strategist at Baird in Milwaukee.
+Copper is a signal of global demand, and Tuesday’s decline comes at a time when other data point to economic strength, said William Delwiche, investment strategist at Baird in Milwaukee.

 “Today is copper traders questioning whether or not global growth is as strong as they were thinking,” Delwiche said.
 “They are looking at the inability of bond yields to make a sustained move higher and causing them to question the strength in the economy.”

 On Wall Street, the Dow Jones Industrial Average fell 19.99 points, or 0.08 percent, to 24,270.06, the S&P 500 gained 1.99 points, or 0.08 percent, to 2,641.43 and the Nasdaq Composite added 33.37 points, or 0.49 percent, to 6,808.73.

 The S&P technology sector, which has lost momentum in recent days, rose 0.8 percent and was the best performing major group.